Skip to content

 The data presented in this section are sourced from the AIHW Specialist Homelessness Services Collection.
 See the data tables in the Download data section for notes related to these data.

 Specialist homelessness agencies provide services to assist those experiencing homelessness or who are at risk of homelessness.
 Services range from general support and assistance to immediate crisis accommodation.
-From 2011–12 to 2021–22, the proportion of First Nations clients of specialist homelessness services who reported a current mental health issue increased from 14% (6,223 clients) to 25% (18,135 clients) (AIHW 2022c) (Figure 2; Table HH.5).
+From 2011–12 to 2022–23, the proportion of First Nations clients of specialist homelessness services who reported a current mental health issue increased from 14% (6,223 clients) to 25% (18,550 clients) (AIHW 2024) (Figure 4; Table HH.8).

 Export

-In 2021–22, mental health-related services or assistance (including psychological, psychiatric and mental health services) were some of the most common services required.
-However, these needs are increasingly unmet.
-From 2011–12 to 2021–22, the proportion of First Nations clients of specialist homelessness services who required, but were not referred to, or provided with, mental health-related services or assistance increased from 21% to 38% (AIHW 2019; AIHW 2022c) (Figure 3; Table HH.6).
+In 2022–23, mental health-related services or assistance (including psychological, psychiatric and mental health services) were commonly required services for First Nations people presenting to specialist homelessness services.
+The proportion of First Nations clients who required, but were not referred to, or provided with, mental health-related services or assistance trended upwards from 21% in 2011–12, reaching a peak of 39% in 2020–21.
+The proportion of unmet need then decreased in 2021–22 and 2022–23 (38% and 35%, respectively) (AIHW 2023b) (Figure 5; Table HH.9).

 Export